Kismet (Marvel Comics): Earth X

 In the limited series Earth X, Mar-Vell is reincarnated as the child of the synthetic Adam Warlock/Him and Kismet/Her.

 Fantastic Four: The End

-In the limited series Fantastic Four: The End, Kismet (under the name of Ayesha) has apparently taken over the Captain Marvel mantle in the not-too-distant future.
+In the limited series Fantastic Four: The End, Ayesha has taken over the Captain Marvel mantle in the near future.

 Guardians of the Galaxy

 Stakar Vaughn, Starhawk, was born to the superheroes Quasar and Kismet in the Guardians of the Galaxy alternate timeline (Earth-691) around the year 2002.
 Stakar is instantly stolen by Era, the evil child of Eon, and raised by friendly aliens.
 Kismet retreats to a monastery for hundreds of years, where she vows not to use her powers.
 Stakar, a grown adult, finds her.
 Together, they visit Quasar's grave.
-It is learned, through Era and the Hawk-God Stakar worships, that Quasar had been purposely sent to his death and Eon himself had been entrapped.
+It is learned, through Era and the Hawk-God Stakar worships, that Quasar had been purposely sent to his death and Eon had been entrapped.
 Kismet and Stakar dedicate themselves to hunting down Era.